DrugLib.com — Drug Information Portal

 INDICATIONS AND USAGE

-Guanfacine tablets are indicated in the management of hypertension.
+Guanfacine hydrochloride tablets are indicated in the management of hypertension.
 Guanfacine may be given alone or in combination with other antihypertensive agents, especially thiazide-type diuretics.

 DOSAGE AND ADMINISTRATION

 The recommended initial dose of guanfacine (as the hydrochloride) when given alone or in combination with another antihypertensive drug is 1 mg daily given at bedtime to minimize somnolence.
-If after 3 to 4 weeks of therapy 1 mg does not give a satisfactory result, a dose of 2 mg may be given, although most of the effect of guanfacine is seen at 1 mg (see CLINICAL PHARMACOLOGY).
+If after 3 to 4 weeks of therapy, 1 mg does not give a satisfactory result, a dose of 2 mg may be given, although most of the effect of guanfacine is seen at 1 mg (see).
 Higher daily doses have been used, but adverse reactions increase significantly with doses above 3 mg/day.
+CLINICAL PHARMACOLOGY

 HOW SUPPLIED